DomainDrivenArchitecture/c4k-website/README.md

 You need:

+* DNS routes matching the fqdns in the lists
 * cryogen as a static site generator
 * a cryogen project ready to build
 * and a gitea account which holds the buildable project